 It is important that as parents, you try to minimize the amount of conflict between you and try to support each other.
 A parenting plan is useful in this instance, and the Children and Family Court Advisory and Support Service (Cafcass) can help put a plan in place.

-They will ensure that the child’s voice is heard so any decisions made are in the child’s best interests.
+They will make sure that the child’s voice is heard so any decisions made are in the child’s best interests.

 Making Child Arrangements in Divorce

 Sorting out child living arrangements can lead to an emotionally charged situation, and coming to an agreement can be problematic.

 You and your partner can avoid going through a difficult Court process if you can both agree on certain arrangements for your child.
 These would include:

 - Where the child lives

 - How much time they will spend with each parent (including holiday time)

 - How you’ll financially support your children